Halls-Bascom Professor of English

 Recent Articles and Book Chapters

-I teach large lecture courses on Shakespeare and smaller-group undergraduate classes on Shakespeare and early modern dramatists such as Ben Jonson.
+I teach large lecture courses on Shakespeare and smaller undergraduate classes on Shakespeare and early modern dramatists such as Ben Jonson.
 In 2015, I was awarded the Chancellor’s Distinguished Teaching Award at UW-Madison.
-Recent graduate classes have discussed Shakespeare, city comedy, and “bloody women.”
-I am happy to work with senior-thesis students and graduate students who are interested in early modern literature, particularly those whose focus will be on drama and/or the post-1603 period.
+Recent graduate classes have discussed city comedy, Shakespeare on film, and women’s writing during the English Revolution.
+I am happy to work with senior-thesis students and graduate students who are interested in early modern literature, particularly those whose focus will be on Shakespeare, early modern drama and/or the literature of the Stuart period.

 The Tragedy of Mariam, the Fair Queen of Jewry is a Jacobean closet drama by Elizabeth Tanfield Cary.
 First published in 1613, it was the first work by a woman to be published under her real name.
 Never performed during Cary’s lifetime, and apparently never intended for performance, the Senecan revenge tragedy tells the story of Mariam, the second wife of Herod.
 The play exposes and explores the themes of sex, divorce, betrayal, murder, and Jewish society under Herod’s tyrannous rule.
 A new introduction includes recent criticism and new developments in theatre history and scholarship.
 A more substantial performance history is given, including accounts of recent screen versions.Read more